 Absolute Wellness Center, under the guidance of our chiropractic sports physician Michael Herb, offers multiple specialties to address the specific needs of those injured in the workplace, and we are happy to help our patients navigate the sometimes confusing landscape of a worker’s compensation claim.
-We have two doctors and a fantastic team of providers offering chiropractic medicine, sports medicine, naturopathic medicine, physical therapy and rehabilitation, acupuncture, and therapeutic massage.
+We have fantastic team of physicians and other providers offering chiropractic medicine, sports medicine, naturopathic medicine, physical therapy and rehabilitation, acupuncture, and therapeutic massage.
 We are happy to talk with you about what treatments may be most appropriate for your injury.

 Chiropractic Care for Workplace Injuries and Worker’s Compensation Claims